GovTechSG/CFT-Docs/getting-started/sandbox-quick-start-guide.md

 ### Step 4: [View transaction status]<a name="view-transaction-status"></a>
 To know if the file has been successfully uploaded, invoke the **\(Transaction Status API\).** Provide your authorization_token in the request body.

-\(Important: If there is more than one file, all files need to be uploaded before you call the Transaction Status API.\)

 You will receive a status of the transaction including the uploaded files.

+?>Important: If there is more than one file, all files need to be uploaded before you call the Transaction Status API.

 #### 4.1 Resource information
 |Method      |GET